Revealing tensions in neutron star observations with pressure anisotropy: Abstract

 \section{Abstract}

-Pressure isotropy, i.e., radial pressure equal to tangential pressure, is often assumed when studying neutron stars.
-However, multiple physical mechanisms, including pion/kaon condensation, magnetic fields, superfluidity, dark matter clustering, and violations of general relativity, can lead to a pressure anisotropy.
+Pressure isotropy, i.e., equality between radial and tangential pressure, is often assumed when studying neutron stars.
+However, mechanisms such as pion/kaon condensation, magnetic fields, and dark matter clustering can lead to pressure anisotropy.
 This work presents a comprehensive measurement of pressure anisotropy in neutron stars.
-Our analysis incorporates both an extensive set of nuclear experimental constraints and multi-messenger astrophysical observations, including gravitational wave detections and electromagnetic observations.
-The Bayesian framework employed marginalizes over equation of state uncertainties and allows the anisotropy to vary between individual neutron stars.
-We find the Bayes factor for anisotropy against isotropy is $e^{0.46}=10^{0.20}=1.58\gtrsim 3:2$.
-Additionally, the posterior indicates a population-wide preference for negative pressure anisotropy, with GW170817 serving as the primary contributor.
-The individual variability suggests density-scale-independent anisotropy, potentially attributable to magnetic fields, dark matter clustering, or deviations from general relativity rather than phase transitions.
-While the evidence for pressure anisotropy remains inconclusive, these results demonstrate that pressure anisotropy can be utilized as a valuable diagnostic tool for identifying missing physics in neutron star modeling or revealing tension among observations in the era of multi-messenger astronomy.
+Our analysis incorporates an extensive set of nuclear experimental constraints and multi-messenger astrophysical observations.
+We find that the Bayes factor for anisotropy against isotropy $\gtrsim$ 3 : 1, when the anisotropy is allowed to vary between individual stars.
+The posterior indicates a population-wide preference for negative anisotropy, primarily driven by PSR J0740+6620.
+Due to the lack of radius measurements for $2M_\odot$ neutron stars, we cannot rule out density-scale-dependent anisotropy.
+Therefore, both phase transitions and density-scale-independent mechanisms, such as magnetic fields, dark matter clustering, or deviations from general relativity are viable explanations.
+While the evidence for anisotropy remains inconclusive, these results demonstrate that pressure anisotropy can be utilized as a tool for identifying missing physics in neutron star modeling or revealing novel physics in the era of multi-messenger astronomy.